 Why are healthy habits important?
 Because they help you be your best self.
 Have you ever tried to function at 100% efficiency when you haven’t eaten all day, or when you’re running on only 3-4 hours of sleep?
 It just doesn’t work.
 If you are finding it difficult to see what healthy habits work for you, listen to your body.
 Practices that work will make you feel better; those that don’t will not.
 It’s as simple as that.

 The people you spend your time around help dictate your behavior.
 If you want to become a healthier person, prioritize individuals who support your health goals.
 By engaging with people who are on the same track, or further along than you in their own health journey, you can create a robust support network.
 On the other hand, interacting with negative individuals has the power to hinder you from reaching your best goals, due to their unsupportive nature and negative attitudes.

 The best way to find like-minded, health-conscious people is to go where health-conscious people are likely to congregate—like the gym, healthy cooking classes, fit clubs, and more.
 Having a wholesome social circle can strengthen you and motivate you to complete goals and reach new milestones.

-We are all busy.
+We all wonder how to get fit amid a busy lifestyle.
 Running from meeting to meeting, juggling our different professional aspirations, and making time for family and friends can be taxing on our physical well-being.
 Nevertheless, instead of giving up on your health altogether, try picking from one of these “low-hanging fruits.”
 Chances are, you’ll see that being healthy is easier than you think.